zooniverse/front-end-monorepo/docs/arch/adr-29.md

 We will implement `react-player` [Github](https://github.com/CookPete/react-player).
 Demo Page: [Demo](https://cookpete.com/react-player/)
 The lengthy list of attributes (props) and Callback Props makes `react-player` a great choice for developers who need customization.
 Many of these attributes are simply booleans.
 For example, to play a video, pass in `playing={boolean}`.
 Full list of [Props](https://github.com/CookPete/react-player#props)
-`react-player` makes it easy to customize styling so the player looks the same across different browsers.
+Compared to the native HTML video player, `react-player` makes it easy to customize styling so the player looks the same across different browsers.
 Making `react-player` responsive is easy by targeting pre-defined classNames.
 [Responsiveness](https://github.com/cookpete/react-player#responsive-player)
 One of the biggest wins of using `react-player` is ease-of-use.
 This will reduce developer time and reduce the amount of custom methods in our code base.